 If you have ever tried housebreaking a puppy, you'll know that most dog owners will find that it’s the bane of every pet parent's existence while, oddly, at the same time, a great bonding experience for you and your puppy.

 There are different methods and tools for housebreaking dogs, but today we'll focus on the comparison between grass litter boxes and housebreaking training pads.

-When it comes to training your dog not to use the bathroom wherever he or she wants, there are tons of pet products available on the market that can help your puppy become familiarized with the new bathroom routine (while also causing you as little stress as possible).
+When it comes to training your dog not to use the bathroom wherever he or she wants, there are tons of pet products available on the market that can help your puppy familiarize with the new bathroom routine (while also causing you as little stress as possible).

 Puppy Potty Training Pads and Grass Litter Boxes: What’s What?

-As you can see below, we’ve included images of puppy potty training pads and dog grass litter boxes for you to peruse and get the general idea of what these dog housebreaking products represent.
+As you can see below, we’ve included images of puppy potty training pads and dog grass litter boxes for you to peruse and get a general idea of what these housebreaking products represent.

 RELATED: You’ve Adopted a Puppy.
 Now What?

 At Top Dog Tips, we strongly believe in using the best dog supplies to assist with any dog training endeavors because these products exist for a reason.